Randname666/Trinity/README.md

 - Your device must be on firmware 3.69 or 3.70.
 If you're on a lower firmware, please use [h-encore](<https://github.com/TheOfficialFloW/h-encore>) instead.
 - If your device is a phat OLED model, you need a Memory Card in order to install.
 There's no need for a Memory Card on Slim/PS TV models, since they already provide an Internal Storage.
 - Your device must be able to access the PlayStation Store.
 - If your device region is mainland China (model PCH-2009), you need another already hacked Vita, a mainland China PSN accout, and a Sony PSVita memory card to run the exploit.
+Translation softwares/websites are also required if you cannot read Chinese.

 ## Preparation